All Posts Digital Due Diligence: What Prospects and Referrals Really See When They Research Your Firm

 With 58% of all website traffic coming from mobile devices and research happening at 11 PM on Sunday nights, your digital presence has become the most important partner you never hired.
 The uncomfortable truth is that your first digital impression often determines whether a qualified prospect ever dials your number.

-The Client Research Playbook: How Your Prospects Actually Investigate You
+The Digital Due Diligence Playbook: How Your Prospects Actually Investigate You

 Think prospects just glance at your website and call?
 Think again.
 Modern legal buyers follow a methodical, multi-phase investigation that would make a private detective proud.
 Most firms optimize for none of it.